jcosentino11/roku-home-screensaver/README.md

-# hello-world
+# Home App

-A basic sample channel application for Roku
+A home-aware channel that still needs a purpose.